Rutgers New Jersey Medical School

 Rutgers Biomedical & Health Sciences

 This program is designed for high-achieving premedical students on the Rutgers–New Brunswick campus who are in their sophomore year.
 Accepted students will be expected to complete all Rutgers core requirements by the end of their junior year.
-In their senior year, students will take the complete first year curriculum at RNJMS.
+In their senior year, students will take the complete first year curriculum at Rutgers New Jersey Medical School (NJMS).
 Students will receive RU credit for select medical school courses which may be used toward completion of their major and elective credit toward their undergraduate degree.

 Benefits for students accepted into the program include:

-- Students will have a conditional, early-acceptance to NJ Medical School (please see grade and MCAT requirements below).
+- Students will have a conditional, early-acceptance to NJMS (please see grade and MCAT requirements below).

 - Students will pay only for three years of tuition at Rutgers + 4 years tuition at NJMS.